My Love Story!!: Manga

-The series debuted as a 100-page special in Bessatsu Margaret Sister on October 13, 2011 before becoming serialized in Bessatsu Margaret, ending with a 100-page final chapter on July 13, 2016.
+The series debuted as a 100-page special in Bessatsu Margaret Sister on October 13, 2011, before becoming serialized in Bessatsu Margaret, ending with a 100-page final chapter on July 13, 2016.
 The first volume was released by Shueisha on March 23, 2012, while the thirteenth and final volume was released on September 23, 2016.
 Viz Media has licensed the series and released the first volume on July 1, 2014.

-In honor of the 50th anniversary of Margaret, Kawahara and Aruko collaborated with Io Sakisaka, the creator of Blue Spring Ride, to create a crossover comic called My Ride!!, which was released in the July 2013 issue of Bessatsu Margaret.
+In honor of the 50th anniversary of Margaret, Kawahara and Aruko collaborated with Io Sakisaka, the creator of Ao Haru Ride, to create a crossover comic called My Ride!!, which was released in the July 2013 issue of Bessatsu Margaret.

+A 60-page side story chapter was released in September 2018 and 2 further chapters in December 2023 and January 2024.
+All were published in Bessatsu Margaret.

 Volume list

 Anime

 In November 2014 it was announced that the series was being adapted into an anime series.
 Covering roughly 34 chapters of the manga, the anime was produced by Madhouse, Nippon TV, VAP, Shueisha and Nippon Television Music Corporation and directed by Morio Asaka, with Natsuko Takahashi handling series composition, Kunihiko Hamada designing the characters and S.E.N.S. composing the music.
-The anime began airing on Nippon TV from April 8, 2015 and is being simulcast by Crunchyroll.
+The anime began airing on Nippon TV from April 8, 2015, and is being simulcast by Crunchyroll.
 The opening theme is "Miraikei Answer" (未来形 Answer) by Trustrick while the ending theme is "Shiawase no Arika" (幸せのありか) by Local Connect.
 The soundtrack is composed by S.E.N.S.
 Project.
 The final episode of the series, originally scheduled for September 16, 2015, was delayed to September 23.